faulander/720dl/README.md

 # 720dl
 # V2 - WORK IN PROGRESS

-Webcrawler for 720pier.ru which downloads ALL torrentfiles from a given overview (seachresult, Category etc.) link or from RSS-Feeds.
+Webcrawler for 720pier.ru which downloads torrentfiles from a given overview (seachresult, Category etc.) link or from RSS-Feeds.
 Doesn't re-download old torrents.
+Can include or exclude searchterms and old rss entries.

 ## Needs:
 - pdm (https://github.com/pdm-project/pdm)
+- Python >= 3.10

 ## Features:
 - Monitor 720pier.ru for new torrents
+- Downloads the torrent files
 - Send torrents to QBittorrent

 ## Installation:
 - clone the repo
 - pdm init
 - pdm install
-- edit 720pier.ru.ini to your needs
+- edit 720pier.ru.ini to your needs (if 720pier.ru.ini is not there, run the program once and it will be created)
 - run python 720pdl.py

 ## Docker: